Post By rolygate

 - Crucially, they can use the LR low resistance type of atomiser coil in the head, which produces more vapor

-Most of these models are based on the 510 range although some use the KR8 thread.
+Most of these models have a 510 connector system although some use the KR8 thread.

 This is the type upon which all ecig measurements and values should be based: it is the average in all respects - probably about three-quarters of forum members either use one as their main device or keep one as a back-up.